Is your engine not starting or cranking over? You have come to the right

 of the engine near the bottom of the block where the crankshaft resides.
 Replacement takes

-about 45 minutes give for take depending on location and the accessories
+about forty five minutes give or take depending on location and the accessories

 that maybe needed to be removed to perform the repair.